svmiller/svmiller.github.io/_posts/2025-01-24-create-your-panel-or-state-year-data.md

 #> 8 SAS   South Asia LKA   Sri Lanka
 ```

 As beginners, our eyes gravitate toward the country names.
 As researchers, they should go to the three-character ISO codes.
-That's ultimately what the World Bank is (mostly) using for benchmarking their data.
-That doesn't mean there aren't [some occasional headaches, though](https://svmiller.com/stevedata/reference/wbd_example.html).
-For example:
+That's ultimately what the World Bank is (mostly) using for benchmarking their data and a failure to be diligent about benchmarking to ISO codes creates [some occasional headaches](https://svmiller.com/stevedata/reference/wbd_example.html).
+See for yourself.

 ``` r